anuragjha/myFridgeFood/README.md

 Side Project - myfridgefood

-myfridgefood gives its users a list of feasible recepies. program takes in user input of equipment and food items and churn out dishes(recepies) that can be prepared.
+myfridgefood gives its users a list of feasible recipes. program takes in user input of equipment and food items and churn out dishes(recipes) that can be prepared.